-After entering a query, select the Execute/Refresh icon from the toolbar.
-The complete contents of the SQL editor panel will be sent to the database server for execution.
-To execute only a section of the code that is displayed in the SQL editor, highlight the text that you want the server to execute, and click the Execute/Refresh icon.
+After entering a query, select Execute/Refresh from the toolbar.
+The database server receives the complete contents of the SQL editor panel to execute.
+To execute only a section of the code that's displayed in the SQL editor, select the text that you want the server to execute, and select Execute/Refresh.

 The message returned by the server when a command executes is displayed on the Messages tab.
 If the command is successful, the Messages tab displays execution details.

-Options on the Edit menu offer functionality that helps with code formatting and commenting:
+The Edit menu helps with code formatting and commenting:

-- The auto-indent feature will automatically indent text to the same depth as the previous line when you press the Return key.
+- Use auto-indent to indent text to the same depth as the previous line by pressing Return.

-- Block indent text by selecting two or more lines and pressing the Tab key.
+- Block indent text by selecting two or more lines and pressing Tab.

-You can also drag and drop certain objects from the tree-view which can save time in typing long object names.
-Text containing the object name will be fully qualified with schema.
-Double quotes will be added if required.
-For functions and procedures, the function name along with parameter names will be pasted in the Query Tool.
+You can also drag certain objects from the tree to save time spent typing long object names.
+Text containing the object name is fully qualified with the schema name.
+Double quotes are added if required.
+For functions and procedures, the function name along with parameter names are pasted into the Query tool.

 The Data Output panel displays data and statistics generated by the most recently executed query.

 The Data Output tab displays the result set of the query in a table format.
 You can: